The Story of Battleship

-Mrs. Scott noticed Battleship, a son of Man ‘o War, at age three and wanted to buy him.
+Mrs. Scott noticed Battleship, a son of Man o’ War, at age three and wanted to buy him.
 He sustained an injury in a starting gate before she could buy him.
-Mrs. Scott was still interested and bought him after rest and corrective shoeing stating “you could just tell he was going to be right”.
-He raced as a four year-old winning six of 12 starts.
-He started racing over fences at five.
+Mrs. Scott was so taken with the horse she bought him anyway, gave him rest and corrective shoeing and returned him to racing.
+He won six of 12 starts as a four year old and started racing over fences at five.

-Battleship was sent to England in 1936 as a hopeful to run in the 1937 Grand National.
-His English trainer discouraged his entry in that race although he raced well there.
-In 1938 Mrs. Scott insisted he be entered in the Grand National.
+After a somewhat successful steeplechase career in the States, Battleship was sent to England in 1936 as a hopeful to run in the 1937 Grand National.
+His English trainer discouraged his entry in the Grand National that year claiming he was too small.
+In 1938, Mrs. Scott insisted he be entered in the Grand National.
 Reg Hobbs, the trainer, continued up until race day morning to try to discourage Mrs. Scott from entering him, even though his son was riding him.

 A parade in his British home base greeted Battleship the day after the race.
-A month later when he returned to New York City aboard a ship mayor LaGuardia welcomed him along with actor Randolph Scott, Marion’s husband, who interrupted filming a movie in Hollywood to join the celebration.
+A month later, when he returned to New York City aboard a ship, Mayor LaGuardia welcomed him along with actor Randolph Scott, Marion’s husband, who interrupted filming in Hollywood to join the celebration.
 Mrs. Scott promised if Battleship won the Grand National he would never race again and she was true to her word.
 He retired to stud at Montpelier and is buried there.
 Guests can visit his grave, alongside two of Mrs. Scott’s other famous horses, Annapolis and Accra.